Skip to Content

 Return value

-Returns an array of matched documents with similarity scores:
+Returns a QueryResults object with an array of matched documents:

 getSchema